 What do owners think?

-The Vauxhall Corsa came 92nd in our 2019 Driver Power owner satisfaction survey of cars currently on sale in the UK.
-Of all the Vauxhall owners who responded, a below-average 12.3% reported experiencing a problem with their car at least once.
+The Vauxhall Corsa came 92nd in our 2019 Driver Power owner satisfaction survey of cars on sale in the UK at that time.
+Of all the owners who responded, a below-average 12.3% reported experiencing a problem with their car at least once.
 Vauxhall also came a disappointing 29th place out of 30 manufacturers in the survey.

 Of the issues reported, problems with the electrics were the most common.
 Owners were most pleased with the Corsa’s running costs and infotainment, but marked down the handling and practicality.